SliceViewer Testing

 2. Confirm moving the slider updates the spinbox.

-3. Check the slicepoint is updated in the cursor info table.
+3. Check the slicepoint is updated in the cursor info table (note if Track Cursor is checked you will need to click on the colorfill plot again).

 Test the Nonorthogonal view